Rules of Play

 Player Code of Conduct / Ejection Policy

-Harassment, fighting, taunting, excessive arguing or any other neglect of sportsmanship will NOT BE TOLERATED.
-Any player that is ejected from a game, for any reason, will automatically be suspended for the following league game, whether it be on that night, or the following week.
-Any ejected player will be asked to leave the property for the remainder of the game.
+Unsportsmanlike conduct will NOT BE TOLERATED.
+Any player that is ejected from a game/match, for any reason, will automatically be suspended for the following league game/match, whether it be on that day, or the following week.
+Any ejected player will be asked to leave the property for the remainder of the league operation.
 Two ejections in one season will result in suspension for the remainder of the season and playoffs.
-Ejections will occur by using illegal equipment, fighting, taunting, running over runner/fielder, arguing with the official, harassment or other similar neglects of sportsmanship.
+Ejections will occur by using illegal equipment, fighting, taunting, arguing with the official, harassment, or other similar neglects of sportsmanship.

 Questions